w3f/polkadot-wiki/README.md

 #### Deployments

 The Polkadot Wiki is built in a CI job, where it is then deployed on Netlify.
-Each commit to master triggers a new build and subsequent deployment.
+Each commit to master triggers a new build and production deployment.

-Pull request previews are enabled, meaning a temporary deployment via Netlify is generated per PR.
+Pull request previews are enabled, meaning a temporary deployment via Netlify is generated for each PR.

-After these jobs are completed, the CICD production workflow will automatically deploy `prod` to the public site: [Polkadot Wiki](https://wiki.polkadot.network).
+After these jobs are successfully completed, the CICD production workflow will automatically deploy `prod` to the public site when the PR is merged to master: [Polkadot Wiki](https://wiki.polkadot.network).

 #### GitHub Actions